 About classes and grading

-At Dance Central, we have this policy in place to ensure all students who are attending pointe are working safely and minimising the risk of injury.
+At Dance Central, we have this policy in place to ensure all students are working safely and minimising the risk of injury.
 We place a great deal of importance on the longevity of the dancers and their bodies.

 About presentations, class awards, and exams

 This will allow parents the opportunity to sit down with their child and go through the feedback provided by their ballet teacher to discuss their strengths and areas of improvement.
-The end of term report also provides guidance on what grade the student should enrol into for the following year.
+The end-of-term report also provides guidance on what grade the student should enrol into the following year.

-The Term 4 presentations are not mandatory; however, we do like as many students as possible to participate.
+The Term 4 Class Presentations are not mandatory; however, we do like as many students as possible to participate.
 It is a beautiful way for our students to build confidence in presenting their work and preparing them for the class award and exam in the coming years.

 It’s also a lovely opportunity for parents to come in and watch.

-If your child wants to be part of the exam, they must commit to these dates in advance.
-If they can’t, but have been attending every other class, then the Class Award may be given as an option.
+If your child wants to be part of the exam/class award program, they must commit to these dates in advance.

-If illness or an unavoidable situation occurs resulting in a student missing one or more of these sessions, then Sandra Griffin and the student’s ballet teacher will make a decision based on how the student is tracking in their lessons.
+If illness or an unavoidable situation occurs resulting in a student missing one or more of these sessions, then the student’s ballet teacher, in consultation with the Ballet Coordinator & RAD Advisor will make a decision regarding their readiness to participate.